For a while now, both Bones and His Heir have been haunting me.

 She stood toe to toe with the surgeon, hands on her hips.
 "Where's Luffy?"
 She repeated with a tone just as commanding at the first time she asked.

 The look on his face changed drastically.
 The mild interest flipped to anger, like she hit a nerve hard.
-The shadows under the brim of his signature brown spotted white fuzzy hat darkened to the point where she couldn't even see his steely grey eyes anymore.
-"Miss, I should inform you that I do not like to be ordered around."
+The shadows under the brim of his signature brown-spotted white fuzzy hat darkened to the point where she couldn't even see his steely grey eyes anymore.
+"Miss, I should inform you that I do not take likely to being ordered around."
 He stated coldly, stepping closer to use his height as an advantage.
 "It's a captain thing."

 She was playing with fire, and there was a tiny nag in the back of her mind that told her to stop stoking it.
 She wanted to see Luffy and pissing off the guy that was going to let her do that wasn't a good idea.
 Then again, she was worried.
 She ran away from Hancock's elite and jumped off a cliff just to get here.
 Backing down didn't seem like an option.
 "I need to know if he's alright."
 She crossed her arms over her chest.
 "I have to see him as soon as possible."